mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 So the web application is based on the following libraries (web application relevant only):

+- a simple self-made MVC like structure
-- plain <a href="https://edicl.github.io/hunchentoot" class="link">Hunchentoot</a> (replaced Clack)
+- <a href="https://edicl.github.io/hunchentoot" class="link">Hunchentoot</a> HTTP server
 - <a href="https://github.com/joaotavora/snooze" class="link">Snooze</a> REST routing library.
 This library is implemented with plain CLOS and hence can be easily unit tested.
 I didn't find this easily possible with any other routing definitions of the other frameworks.
 We'll see later how this works.
-- a simple self-made MVC like structure
 - <a href="https://notabug.org/cage/cl-i18n" class="link">cl-i18n</a> internationalization library (I've tried a few others.
 You'll see later why I did stick with this one)
 - <a href="https://github.com/edicl/cl-who" class="link">cl-who</a> for HTML generation, because this old web page is heavy on HTML 4.01.
 Otherwise I had used Spinneret.
 - <a href="https://github.com/3b/3bmd" class="link">3bmd</a> for Markdown to HTML conversion.
 - <a href="https://github.com/VitoVan/xml-emitter" class="link">xml-emitter</a> for generating XML.
 Used for the Atom feed generation.
+- <a href="https://github.com/dlowe-net/local-time" class="link">local-time</a> for dealing with date and time formats.
+Conversions from timestamp to string and vise-versa.
+- <a href="https://github.com/sharplispers/log4cl" class="link">log4cl</a> a logging library.
 - <a href="https://github.com/lispci/fiveam" class="link">fiveam</a> as unit test library.

 The project is hosted on <a href="https://github.com/mdbergmann/cl-swbymabeweb" class="link">GitHub</a>.
 So you can checkout the sources yourself.
 The life web page is available <a href="http://retro-style.software-by-mabe.com/blog" class="link">here</a>.